256dpi/fire/README.md

 }
 ```

-Fields that have a `fire.HasMany` as their type define the inverse of a to one relationship and also require the `fire:"name:type"` struct tag.

 Note: These fields should have the `json:"-" valid:"-" bson"-"` tag set, as they are only syntactic sugar and hold no other information.

 ### Resources